joaomarcosSR/symbol-service/README.md

-# stock-catalog
+# symbol-service
-This application will store all followed stocks
+This application will store all followed symbols.